Raistm/teem/README.md

 ## Testing

-There are two kinds of tests in the teem application: Unit tests and End to End tests.
+There are two kinds of tests in the teem-actas application: Unit tests and End to End tests.

 To run both, you need the Java Development Kit (such as OpenJDK 7), and run: